-- During the spring semester of your junior year, you should ascertain whether or not you meet the requirements for admission in the Honors Program (these are listed below).
+- Determine whether or not you meet the requirements for admission in the Honors Program (these are listed below).

-- During the spring semester of your junior year, you should approach a faculty member who is conducting research in an area in which you are interested and you should discuss the possibility of having him/her advise your project.
+- Approach faculty members who are conducting research in areas that you are interested in and you should discuss the possibility of having him/her serve as your research mentor.

-- After contacting the faculty member, you should set-up an appointment with the Honors Program coordinator (Dr. Shannon Mihalko).
+- Set-up an appointment with the Honors Program coordinator (Dr. Shannon Mihalko).
 At that time, you will be asked to complete an application for the Honors Program.